tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-snowflake.md

 # Snowflake Resource Optimization Setup - Step 1: Snowflake

 ## What's Snowflake?
 Snowflake provides cloud-based data storage and analytics services, and if you're here, you're likely already using it!
-The Snowflake Resource Optimization: Setup & Configuration app will read from Snowflake to populate its queries, and write back to Snowflake as users take actions (e.g. setting up auto-resume for a warehouse).
+The Snowflake Resource Optimization: Setup & Configuration app will read from Snowflake to populate its queries, and write back to Snowflake as users take actions (e.g. enabling auto-resume for a warehouse or disabling an idle user).

 ## Output
 The goal of this section is to: